agodet/SDTableView/README.md

 }
 ```

-Of course, this example is pretty basic, but the framework offers a lot of functionnalities such as editable cell, foldable sections, etc ...
+Of course, this example is pretty basic, but the framework offers a lot of features such as editable cells, foldable sections, etc ...

 A more advanced use / case is implemented in the example project.